ING Direct Electric Orange Checking Account

 Electric Orange Checking (Pre-2012)

-ING Direct doesn't just do savings: the bank offers a free online checking account.
+ING Direct doesn't just do savings: The bank now offers a free online checking account.
 Your money earns interest while it's in the account, and you can spend easily without monthly transaction limits that come with savings accounts.
-This account is great for online bill pay -- you don't get a checkbook (ING did eventually allow customers to write checks out of their accounts and request printed checks in the mail).
+This account is great for online bill pay, and ING eventually allowed customers to write checks out of their accounts and request printed checks in the mail.

 Access to Your Money: